 - 8.5.1 Static pedestrian tests - 8.5.1.1 Static pedestrian tests will be performed in the normal way and according to the usual tolerances. - 8.5.2 Dynamic pedestrian tests - 8.5.2.1 Where dynamic tests are required, only a lateral impact tolerance of +/-10mm will be required.
-The headform shall be aimed at the grid point, the subsequent impact location on the vehicle will then be determined by the timing of the system deployment relative to the

-- propulsion of the headform. - 8.5.2.2 The vehicle manufacturer will be required to provide Euro NCAP with data from numerical simulations performed with the bonnet in the undeployed position.
+The headform shall be aimed at the grid point, the subsequent impact location on the vehicle will then be determined by the timing of the system deployment relative to the propulsion of the headform. - 8.5.2.2 The vehicle manufacturer will be required to provide Euro NCAP with data from numerical simulations performed with the bonnet in the undeployed position.
 Simulations are to be conducted with a vehicle speed of 40km/h with all pedestrian statures that result in head contact to bonnet.
 Pedestrian models should be selected from the following statures, a 6 year old, 5th percentile female, 50th percentile male and 95th percentile male.
-The pedestrian position and stance to be used in the model is defined in Section 2.6.1.5. - 8.5.2.3 From the simulations both head contact time and the wrap around distance should be recorded. - 8.5.2.4 A graph shall be plotted with a best fit straight line as shown in Figure 25.
-When a test point is selected, as the wrap distance will be known, the equivalent head contact time can be obtained from the graph that will be used in the dynamic test set up.
+The pedestrian position and stance to be used in the model is defined in Technical Bulletin TB 024. - 8.5.2.3 From the simulations both head impact time (HIT as defined in TB 024) and the wrap around distance should be recorded. - 8.5.2.4 A graph shall be plotted with a best fit straight line as shown in Figure 25.
+When a test point is selected, as the wrap distance will be known, the equivalent head impact time can be obtained from the graph that will be used in the dynamic test set up.